arthurfcrd/Tetris/README.md

 ### Gamemodes
 - Normal: Clear 40 lines with no time limit
+- Classic mode: There are 15 levels and the level increases by 1 each time 10 lines are cleared, falling speed increases
 - Marathon: Clear 150 lines with no time limit
 - Ultra: Clear as many lines as possible within 3 minutes
-- [TODO] Infinite: Play as long as you want
+- Infinite: Play as long as you want in constant speed
 - [TODO] 1v1 multiplayer: each player has its own grid

 ### Controls: